Waning Crescent on

 Moon before descending node

-6 days after ascending node on 8 October 2001 at 22:32 in ♊ Gemini.
-The Moon is located north of the ecliptic over the following 6 days, until the lunar orbit crosses from North to South in descending node on 21 October 2001 at 13:22 in ♐ Sagittarius.
+6 days after ascending node on 8 October 2001 at 22:32 in ♊ Gemini the Moon is positioned north of the ecliptic over the following 6 days until the lunar crosses the ecliptic again from North to South in descending node on 21 October 2001 at 13:22 in ♐ Sagittarius.

 Moon after northern standstill

-5 days since the previous standstill on 9 October 2001 at 18:46 in ♋ Cancer when the Moon has reached North declination of ∠23.937°, the lunar orbit is extending southward over the next 7 days to face maximum declination of ∠-24.041° at the point of next southern standstill on 22 October 2001 at 13:05 in ♑ Capricorn.
+5 days since the last northern standstill on 9 October 2001 at 18:46 in ♋ Cancer when the Moon has reached North declination of ∠23.937° the lunar orbit is extending southward over the next 7 days to face maximum declination of ∠-24.041° at the point of next southern standstill on 22 October 2001 at 13:05 in ♑ Capricorn.

 Syzygy in 1 day